Peter Smith, Master Lecturer

 Bring CF/SD card to class with assignments 1&2 to download files to Lightroom Library.
 We will discuss tagging, converting files to black and white and exporting hi-res jpegs.
 We’ll review Lightroom browser and functions.

 Images from assignment 1, Portraits are DUE and must be uploaded by the end of class.
-Post best shot to blog.
+Color code best shot for Adobe Portfolio.

-Choose a general scene with infinite distance apparent in background with a person 8 feet from the camera.
+Choose a general scene with infinite distance apparent in background with a person 6 feet from the camera.
 Shoot at (a) 1/1000 with wide aperture, also shoot at (b) f/16 with slower shutter speed.
-Use your camera’s meter for correct exposure.
+Use your camera’s meter to establish correct exposure.

-We will work on depth-of-field concepts and on documenting a place.
-(Boston as a classroom)
+We will continue work on depth-of-field concepts, documenting a person and a place.

 Photograph Stop Action and Panning.

-(a) car on Storrow Drive (b) someone walking down steps (c) a bicycle in motion.
+(a) someone walking down steps (b) a bicycle in motion.

 Creative shutter: 10pts (exercise, documentary, esthetics)

 Images from assignment 3, Creative Shutter are DUE.
-Upload to Smugmug and post best shot.
-Add header image and tag.
+Upload to Smugmug.
+Color code best photo for portfolio.

-Images from assignment 4, Flash! are DUE.
-Upload to Smugmug and post best shot.
+Images from assignment 4, Flash Photos are DUE.
+Color code best shot.

-Shoot night scenes of (a) incident light and (b) reflected light night scenes (tripod needed).
+Shoot night scenes of (a) incident light and (b) reflected light night scenes (tripod helpful).

 Night: 5pts (documentary, lighting, esthetics)

 Images from assignment 5, Night are DUE.
 Upload to Smugmug and post best shot.
-Create ‘about me’ page for blog.
+Create ‘about me’ page for Adobe Portfolio.

 Photograph silhouette, a backlit subject – expose meter for the bright background.